GINAMO-EBVs/ginamo-workflows/README.md

-# ginamo-workflows
-This repository contains the tools needed for the workflows created as part of the GINAMO project.
-It includes the associated scripts and their descriptions.
-It also describes the workflows created in Galaxy Ecology.
-The aim is to ensure reproducibility and traceability.
+# GINAMO : Galaxy tools and workflow
+This repository contains the different sources code of Galaxy Tools required for estimating the genetic indicator defined by the CBD.

+The workflows are available on Galaxy Platform : https://ecology.usegalaxy.eu/ (*add description and link*)